 Generally we think of this Spirit as the Holy Spirit.
-The B’rit Chadashah (New Testament) strongly emphasizes the Holy Spirit:
+The B’rit Chadashah (New Testament) strongly emphasized the Holy Spirit:

 1 Corinthians 6:19-20

-Do you not know that your body is a temple of the Holy Spirit who is in you, whom you have received from God?
+Do you not know that your body is a temple of the Holy Spirit [Greek: Hagiou Pneumatos] who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore glorify God with your body.

 The New Testament is very clear on this.
 Use the package you have been given (your body), and with the Holy Spirit, you can change the world!

-God being “Holy” and God being “Spirit” is saturated throughout the Old Testament (Tanakh), but the phrase Holy Spirit only shows up twice in Isaiah (63:10,11) and once in the Psalms:
+God being “Holy” and God being “Spirit” is saturated throughout the Old Testament (Tanakh), but the phrase Holy Spirit only shows up three times in the Tanakh: twice in Isaiah (Isaiah 63:10,11) as et ruakh qad’show and once in the Psalms:

-The Psalmist is asking for a renewed ruach nakown.
-This is usually translated as a steadfast Spirit, but it might more accurately be described as a ready Spirit… ready to take positive determined action.
-He then ask God not to remove his Holy Spirit, but to restore joy and sustain him with a ruach nadeevah.
+The Psalmist was asking for a renewed ruakh nakown.
+This is usually translated as a steadfast Spirit, but it might more accurately be described as a ready Spirit… ready to take positive, determined, action.
+He then asked God not to remove his Holy Spirit, but to restore joy and sustain him with a ruakh nadeevah.
 This is usually translated as a willing Spirit, but also means a noble, princely, free, generous Spirit.
 There is a royal aspect to this- we are daughters and sons of a great King, rich in Spirit.
 We need to show and share God’s love in action (chesed).
 Our willing, generous, Spirit leads us there!
 In other words, a healthy Spirit is a ready and willing Spirit.